 - Open windows throughout your home

-It’s also a good idea to measure the humidity levels inside your home by using a humidity monitor.
-According to the United States Consumer Product Safety Commission, the ideal level is between 30-50 percent for homes.
+It’s also a good idea to measure the humidity levels inside your home using a humidity monitor.
+According to the United States Consumer Product Safety Commission, the ideal level is 30-50 percent for homes.

 4. Salvage Furniture

 If you decide to keep some of your furniture, we recommend only having it cleaned by a professional.
-The process can be fairly expensive because the cleaning process may consist of stripping the furniture down to its frame.
+The process can be fairly expensive because cleaning may consist of stripping the furniture down to its frame.
 Even the springs and webbing might need to be replaced, depending on the extent of the water damage.
 That is why we recommend just filing a claim to get compensated for new furniture.